ArturoDeza/Piranhas/README.md

 ### Q: Should degrees of visual angle be a standard in Computer Vision?

 A: No. Unless you are rigorously comparing human and machine fixations and you want to have a common space to compare human psychophysics with machine classification/detection performance.
-Some papers that have a mixed human + computer perception flavor are:
+Some papers that have a mixed human + computer perception flavor through experiments or discussion are:

 * Agrawal, Pulkit, et al. "Pixels to voxels: modeling visual representation in the human brain." arXiv preprint arXiv:1407.5104 (2014).
 * Aminoff, Elissa M., et al. "Applying artificial vision models to human scene understanding."
 Frontiers in computational neuroscience 9 (2015).
 * Pramod, R. T., and S. P. Arun.
 "Do computational models differ systematically from human object perception?."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.
 * Das, Abhishek, et al. "Human Attention in Visual Question Answering: Do Humans and Deep Networks Look at the Same Regions?." arXiv preprint arXiv:1606.03556 (2016).
+* Kriegeskorte, Nikolaus.
+"Deep neural networks: A new framework for modeling biological vision and brain information processing."
+Annual Review of Vision Science 1 (2015): 417-446.
+* Cichy RM, Khosla A, Pantazis D, Torralba A, Oliva A (2016).
+Comparison of deep neural networks to spatio-temporal cortical dynamics of human visual object recognition reveals hierarchical correspondence SciReports, 6:27755. doi: 10.1038/srep27755.

 ### Q: I want to create my own peripheral architecture, what should I do?